adriananin/adriananin/README.md

 ![Crafting Beautiful and Responsive Web Interfaces](https://arturssmirnovs.github.io/github-profile-readme-generator/images/banner.png)

 I am a junior frontend developer who is passionate about creating user-friendly and visually appealing websites.
 I am currently learning new technologies and frameworks to enhance my skills and stay up to date with industry trends.
-I enjoy collaborating with others and working in a team environment to create innovative solution
+I enjoy collaborating with others and working in a team environment to create innovative solutions.

 ### 🛠️ Skills